dakanji/RefindPlus/.github/ISSUE_TEMPLATE/bug-report.md

 **Log Files**
 <!--
-Add Debug Log Level 0 file.
-A higher level log file will be requested if required.
-If you already have a higher level log file, please also include a Level 0 file.
+Run the DBG Buld file and add a debug log file ...
+Log Level 0 or 4.
-Kindly attach the file(s) and do not paste the contents directly in your post.
+Kindly attach the file and do not paste the contents directly in your post.
-ATTACH THE FILE(S) AFTER THE ARROW BELOW
+ATTACH AFTER THE ARROW BELOW
 -->